BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 {% include tip/open.html color="green" icon="check" label="Do: Inform your Users" %}

-Before automatically creating a wallet backup via cloud backup, make sure the user knows what they are about to do.
+Before creating a wallet backup via cloud backup, make sure the user knows what they are about to do.
 Once the backup is complete, provide a summary and some reassurances before moving on.
 This is a good place for loading interactions and animation because there will likely be a few seconds between when a user clicks to upload to the cloud provider and when it completes.

 {% include tip/close.html %}